3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 # NEW EDDY NG SUPPORT!!

-Eddy NG is now fully supported within the macros, adding the tap command to the custom_expansion file is no longer required & can be removed!

-Follow the Eddy NG wiki & install the firmware & klipper files, then be sure to add the Eddy NG printer.cfg sections to your actual printer.cfg file.
-Do not use in another included file or the g-code offset adjustment system in Eddy NG will not work & you'll get a conflicting value error!

 >[!IMPORTANT]
 >Don't add any of the Eddy NG macros, just the printer.cfg sections.
 Their macros are not required with DKEU.

+Follow the Eddy NG wiki & install the firmware & klipper files, then be sure to add the Eddy NG printer.cfg sections to your actual printer.cfg file.
+Do not use in another included file or the g-code offset adjustment system in Eddy NG will not work & you'll get a conflicting value error!

 Set your chosen values for Eddy NG in the demon_user_settings_vx.x.x.cfg file